AsadullahSoomro/Proof-of-Stake-PoS-Public-Blockchain-Project/README.md

 # Proof-of-Stake-PoS-Public-Blockchain-Project

 # Proof-of-Stake-PoS-Public-Blockchain
-In this project we implemented the "Domain-Specific Sentiment Lexicons Induced from Labeled Documents" (https://aclanthology.org/2020.coling-main.578/) and then performing some additional experiment.
+In this project we have implemented the "Proof-of-Stake-PoS-Public-Blockchain" (localhost:5001/blockchain , 5003) and then performing some additional experiment.

 Data
 Several data sources have been used to run experiments.